MaterSim/PyXtal/doc/Background.rst

-material's physical properties, including mechanical strength, electrical and thermal conductivity, melting point, etc. Due to the near-infinite number of possible materials and atomic geometries, it is necessary to have a consistent mathematical framework for such descriptions.
+material's physical properties, including mechanical strength, electrical and thermal conductivity, melting point, etc. Due to the near-infinite number of possible materials and atomic geometries, it is necessary to have a consistent mathematical framework.
 This is described by *crystallography*.

 For an atomic structure, we could describe the geometry by specifying the type and position of every atom.
 This works alright for molecules, and is in fact how